maks45/internet-shop/README.md

  * one product with (name = "product-1", price = 10.0)
  * one product with (name = "product-2", price = 11.0)

- To test an application without creating a database, you must change all Dao implementations from dao.jdbc package to all implementation from dao.impl package.
+ To test the application without creating a database, you must change all Dao implementations from dao.jdbc package to all implementation from dao.impl package.
  <hr>